-That's why in 2013 the Center expanded our population program to encompass overconsumption and sustainability.
+In 2013 the Center expanded our population program to encompass overconsumption and sustainability.
 These issues are intricately tied to the impact of human population growth on endangered species and the health of our planet.
-With more than 7 billion people living here — and another 227,000 added every day — our demands for land, water, food and fossil fuels, paired with our immense amounts of waste and pollution, are driving climate changes and pushing other species to extinction.
+With more than 7.5 billion people living here — and another 227,000 added every day — our demands for land, water, food and fossil fuels, paired with our immense amounts of waste and pollution, are driving climate changes and pushing other species to extinction.

 The Center is bringing animals, plants and the health of our planet back into the sustainability conversation.
-We’re taking on the systems in the United States (primarily the livestock and energy industries) that cause the most environmental damage and asking people to “choose wild” — to live in a way that allows wildlife and wild lands to thrive.
+We’re taking on the systems in the United States that cause the most environmental damage (with a focus on the livestock and energy industries) and asking people to “choose wild” — to live in a way that allows wildlife and wild lands to thrive.
 Together we can stop the rampant overconsumption that threatens the future of other species as well as our own.

 Population and sustainability are part of the same equation, adding up to the single-largest threat to biodiversity: human impact.
 If we all reduce our environmental footprint without addressing human population growth, our sheer numbers will continue to push other species out.
 If we slow population growth without getting rampant overconsumption under control, the planet will continue to be stripped of the resources needed by other species — and us — to thrive.

 Rather than continuing to debate whether population growth or overconsumption is more to blame for today’s environmental challenges, we need to address both.
-Polar bears, panthers, sea turtles and thousands of other species being pushed to the brink of extinction every day depend on it.
+Panthers, sea turtles and thousands of other species being pushed to the brink of extinction every day depend on it.